codepath/android_guides/Using-OkHttp.md

 compile 'com.squareup.okhttp3:okhttp:3.0.1'
 ```

+**Note**: If you are upgrading from an older version of OkHttp, your imports will also need to be changed from `import com.squareup.okhttp.XXXX` to `import okhttp3.XXXX`.

 ## Sending and Receiving Network Requests

 First, we must instantiate an OkHttpClient and create a `Request` object: